macrosynergy/dataquery-api/docs/source/index.rst

-..
-Macrosynergy's DataQueryInterface documentation master file, created by sphinx-quickstart on Wed Mar  6 00:50:34 2024.
+.. dataquery-api documentation master file, created by sphinx-quickstart on Wed Mar  6 00:50:34 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Macrosynergy's DataQueryInterface
+dataquery-api
 =================================

 .. toctree::